-I guess where I would go with the rather than unlearning, what I say to people is that you have a whole menu of of movement possibilities, and you're choosing this one.
-And so what we're going to do is we're going to see what other ones you have to offer.
+I guess where I would go with the, rather than unlearning, what I say to people is that you have a whole menu of movement possibilities, and you're choosing this one.
+And so what we're going to do is, we're going to see what other ones you have to offer.
 Because this particular one, is not necessarily something that's sustainable under the conditions that you're trying to operate.
-So rather than an unlearning, what we're doing is opening up another option and what we find with people, when we do this, and you invite them to go back to the way they were doing without thinking about it, they find that they can't, because the brains gone, oh, this is a better idea.
+So rather than an unlearning, what we're doing is opening up another option and what we find with people, when we do this, and you invite them to go back to the way they were doing without thinking about it, they find that they can't, because the brain's gone, oh, this is a better idea.
 And it's quite interesting when I say well, should we go back?
 And maybe I've done something postural or something like this, and they just find that they can't.
-So all I'm saying to people, is it because I really want to interrupt the correct and incorrect dynamic because it's so it's so oppressive.
+So all I'm saying to people, because I really want to interrupt the correct and incorrect dynamic because it's so, it's so oppressive.
 You know, people are so concerned that they're doing it right or wrong, that they're not moving at all.
-They're they're not sensing it, they're not inhabiting it.
+They're not sensing it, they're not inhabiting it.
 And that's not what we're all about.
-This is anti movement.
+This is anti-movement.

-There's a couple of things that sprung out of me from your freakout at me from from your book, you make the statement in the brain complete some movement before the body's actually even started the movement.
-And and you go on to say what's important is surprising the brain can you elaborate on that a bit?
+There's a couple of things that sprung out at me from your book, you make the statement in there that the brain completes some movement before the body's actually even started the movement.
+And you go on to say that what's important is surprising the brain, can you elaborate on that a bit?